georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

     def is_eligible(word, invalid, valid, mask, wrong_spot):
         letters = {c for c in word}
         if letters & valid != valid:
-            # Missing some 'valid' letters
+            # Missing some 'valid' letters from the word;
+            # all Green/Correct and Yellow/Present letters are required
             logging.debug(f"!Valid: {word}")
             return False
         elif letters & invalid:
+            # Some invalid (Black/Absent) letters are in the word
             logging.debug(f"Invalid: {word}")
             return False
         elif any(m is not None and c != m for c, m in zip(word, mask)):
-            # Some of the Green/Correct letters are missing
+            # Some of the Green/Correct letters are not at their positions
             logging.debug(f"!Mask: {word}")
             return False
         elif any(c in ws for c, ws in zip(word, wrong_spot)):
-            # We have Yellow letters
+            # We have valid letters in the wrong position (Yellow/Present)
             logging.debug(f"WrongSpot: {word}")
             return False
         else: